smattymatty/mathew-storm-site/writing_content/Chapter 15 - The Silence.md

 They descended.

 The stairwell felt different immediately.
 Colder.
-The air too still, like the palace itself was holding its breath.
+The air too still, like the walls themselves were holding its breath.
 The torches seemed dimmer here, their light not reaching as far as it should.

 Sector One opened before them: passages Sisyphus had walked a hundred times.
 Familiar geometry, known deceptions.
-The floor that tilted on pressure plates.
-The walls that appeared to converge but didn't.
+The floor that tilted.
+The walls that appeared to converge.

 "Stay close," Keras said, his voice barely above a whisper.
 "Watch for-"